 Therefore, restaurants always offer plenty of dishes with the label “posno“, which means that it does not contain any ingredients of animal origin.

 In the following sections, we will reveal our favorites.

-Prebranac in Serbia is an indispensable part of a fasting lunch or dinner the day before Christmas.
+Prebranac in Serbia is an indispensable part of a festive lunch or dinner on the day before Christmas.
 In other Balkan countries, this dish is also often prepared.
 It is made of white beans and onion with bay leaves and paprika.
 It is usually served with crispy bread.
 The ingredients for this dish are very cheap, and it takes about 3 hours to prepare it.
 It is baked in the oven and has a creamy texture when it’s ready for tasting.

 Slatki kupus (Sweet cabbage)